-Retired from Becton, Dickinson and Company, a global medical technology company, in 2016 where Mr. Kozy served as Executive Vice President and Chief Operating Officer from 2011 to 2016.
+William Kozy has served as Interim Chief Executive Officer of the Company since April 2023.
+Prior to that, Mr. Kozy retired from Becton, Dickinson and Company, a global medical technology company, in 2016 where Mr. Kozy served as Executive Vice President and Chief Operating Officer from 2011 to 2016.
 At Becton Dickinson, he also served as a member of the corporate Leadership Team and in various executive roles since 1988, including head of BD Medical (2009 to 2011), President of the BD Biosciences segment (2006 to 2009), President of BD Diagnostics (2002 to 2006) and Senior Vice President of Company Operations (1998 to 2002).
 Mr. Kozy holds a B.A. from Kenyon College.

-None, as Chair of the Board
+None, as Interim CEO

-· Cooper Companies, Inc. (current)
+· Cooper Companies, Inc.

-· Mr. Kozy has a career spanning more than 40 years with global medical device companies.
+Mr. Kozy serves as the Interim CEO of the Company and has a career spanning more than 40 years with global medical device companies.
 Prior to serving as COO for Becton Dickinson, Mr. Kozy's key business worldwide leadership roles included responsibility for the Biosciences, Diagnostic and Medical segments of Becton Dickinson.
 During his time at Becton Dickinson, he was responsible for all world-wide businesses of the company with leadership emphasis on profitable revenue growth and talent development.
 He also brings a depth of corporate leadership experience in the areas of innovation systems, operations, manufacturing and ERP implementation as well as his broad and relevant experience in global strategy, mergers and acquisitions, technology and product development.